About/Contact

 Japan-influenced – Acrylics

-I got hooked on the ukiyo-e (woodblock prints) style through an exhibition of Ando Hiroshige’s fans at the Victoria & Albert Museum in London – bold flat expressive colours, clean line drawings and stories of another era and culture.
+These are nikuhitsu-ga, paintings in an ukiyo-e style.
 I have tried to imagine how Hiroshige (1797-1858) and his contemporary Hokusai may have shown views of modern Wellington, Auckland, Queenstown, Wanaka, Mt Maunganui, Taranaki, Sydney and Melbourne if they were alive today.

 Right v Left

-During a period of teaching, I developed a problem-solving model for lawyers involving choices of left or right brain thinking as steps in a process.
-However day to day lawyering (25+ years) was mostly about analysis and communication, some lateral thinking but not much core creativity.
+During a period of teaching, I developed a problem-solving model involving choices of left or right brain thinking as steps of a process.
+However most of my work (lawyering) was analysis and communication, not a lot of core creativity.

-Art was my antidote to that.
-It involves constant problem-solving of course: getting the technical/archival side right, and then letting the creative side loose, calculatedly or not.
+Art is problem-solving of course: first getting the technical/archival side right and planning (a bit); then letting the creative side loose, thousands of decisions in every piece and a licence to make mistakes.

 History and Myth